-Hazards arising from microorganisms should be assessed differently from chemicals.
-Microorganisms are unlikely to be toxic in themselves but they may produce toxic metabolites.
-Microorganisms also have the potential to replicate and therefore their ability to cause infection or pathogenicity must be carefully assessed.
+Hazards arising from micro-organisms should be assessed differently from chemicals.
+Micro-organisms are unlikely to be toxic in themselves but they may produce toxic metabolites.

+Micro-organisms also have the potential to replicate and therefore their ability to cause infection or pathogenicity must be carefully assessed.
 They may also have the potential to cause sensitising reactions and non-specific effects such as an inflammatory response after exposure via inhalation.

-The typical OECD test guidelines are not tailored towards microorganisms.
-Pending the acceptance of specific guidelines at international level, the information required shall be generated using available test guidelines accepted by the competent authority (e.g. US EPA microbial pesticide test guidelines: https://www.epa.gov/test-guidelines-pesticides-and-toxic-substances/series-885-microbial-pesticide-test-guidelines).
-Where appropriate if no US EPA test guideline is available, test guidelines as described in Part A of Commission Regulation (EU) No 283/2013 could be adapted in such a way that they are appropriate for microorganisms.
+The typical OECD test guidelines are not tailored towards micro-organisms.
+Pending the acceptance of specific guidelines at international level, the information required shall be generated using available test guidelines that may be accepted by the Competent Authority (e.g. US EPA's microbial pesticide test guidelines).
+Where appropriate if no US EPA test guideline is available, test guidelines as described in Part A of Commission Regulation (EU) No 283/2013 could be adapted in such a way that they are appropriate for micro-organisms.

-For all studies actual achieved dose in colony forming units per kg body weight (cfu/kg bw), as well as in other appropriate units, must be reported.
+For all studies actual achieved dose in colony forming units per kg body weight (CFU/kg bw), as well as in other appropriate units, must be reported.

-Evaluation of microorganisms is carried out in a tier-wise manner with the first tier consisting of basic information and basic studies and the second tier consisting of additional studies if the first tier tests have shown adverse health effects.
+Evaluation of micro-organisms is carried out in a tier-wise manner with the first tier consisting of basic information and basic studies and the second tier consisting of additional studies if the first tier tests have shown adverse health effects.